webgpu/webgpufundamentals/webgpu/lessons/webgpu-copying-data.md

 * `GPUBufferUsage.MAP_READ | GPU_BufferUsage.COPY_DST`

-  This is a buffer you can use the copy commands above to copy data to from a another buffer or a texture, then map it to read the values in JavaScript
+  This is a buffer you can use the copy commands above to copy data to from another buffer or a texture, then map it to read the values in JavaScript

 * `GPUBufferUsage.MAP_WRITE | GPU_BufferUsage.COPY_SRC`